-32.1 The development of a comprehensive MTFS is essential to support the effective use of available resources to deliver outcomes for all Council priorities.
-The report includes an analysis detailing how the capital programme is allocated across corporate priorities and Appendix 4 details the service strategies for each directorate and includes an analysis of the revenue budget used to support the activities of each directorate.
+27.1 The development of a comprehensive MTFS is essential to support the effective use of available resources to deliver outcomes for all Council priorities.
+The report includes an analysis detailing how the capital programme is allocated across corporate priorities and Appendix 13 details the service strategies for each directorate and includes an analysis of the revenue budget used to support the activities of each directorate.
 The service strategies also detail how each directorate contributes towards the delivery of the Council's corporate priorities.

-33.0 Financial Implications
+28.0 Financial Implications

-33.1 This report sets out the Council's proposed MTFS for the period commencing April 2023.
+28.1 This report sets out the Council's proposed MTFS for the period commencing April 2023.
 The financial impacts are detailed throughout the report.

-34.0 Legal and HR Implications
+29.0 Legal and HR Implications

-34.1 This report develops the proposals for the Council's budget and policy framework which will be consulted upon in accordance with the Policy Framework & Budget Procedure Rules contained in the Constitution.
+29.1 This report develops the proposals for the Council's budget and policy framework which will be consulted upon in accordance with the Policy Framework & Budget Procedure Rules contained in the Constitution.
 In accordance with the relevant provisions of the Local Government Finance Act 1992, the Local Government Housing Act 1989, the Local Government Act 2003 and the Localism Act 2011, the Council has to set a balanced budget for 2023/24 before the 11 March 2023 and has to have regard to the advice provided by the s.151 officer (Chief Finance Officer) on the robustness of the budget and the adequacy of reserves supporting the budget before doing so.
-The proposals contained in this report comply with these requirements.

-35.0 Ward Implications
+30.0 Ward Implications

-35.1 Borough-wide impact.
+30.1 Borough-wide impact.

-36. Health, Social and Economic Implications
+31.0 Health, Social and Economic Implications

-36.1 The MTFS includes considerable additional net investment in social care services including net new investment to meet increasing costs and levels of demand, particularly for complex care cases, and includes the allocation of the Public Health Grant.
+31.1 The MTFS includes considerable investment in social care services including net new investment to meet increasing costs and levels of demand, particularly for complex care cases, and includes the allocation of the Public Health Grant.
 The MTFS also provides for support of economic development activity and direct provision of industrial and commercial units for local businesses.
 The Council is a large employer of local people and has considerable spending power within the local economy.
 Clearly reductions to budgets as a result of budget savings programmes reduces investment in the local economy although conversely the capital investment programme and additional revenue investment on to social care services help to support the economy.

-37.0 Equality and Diversity Implications
+32.0 Equality and Diversity Implications